Abilash-AK/CuraNova/README.md

 This script will:
 - Check and install required dependencies
 - Verify Cloudflare authentication
+- Populate `.dev.vars` with local secrets (if present)
-- Start the development server with proper configuration
+- Start both Vite and Wrangler development servers with proper configuration

 ## 🏗️ Project Structure